- ACRONYMS AND DEFINITIONS

 - Primary pulmonary hypertension (PPH)

-- PPH was another cardiac condition associated with fenfluramine and dexfenfluramine use (see valvular heart disease).
-When the FDA pulled the drugs from the market, they also placed a PPH warning on all sympathomimetic amines.
-In studies, sympathomimetic amines have not been shown to cause PPH.
+- PPH was another cardiac condition associated with fenfluramine and dexfenfluramine (see valvular heart disease).
+When the FDA pulled them from the market, they placed a PPH warning on all sympathomimetic amines.
+In studies, sympathomimetic amines have not been definitely linked to PPH.
 [6,7,9,16]

 - All sympathomimetic amines